-We also use Charity Visits Scheme volunteers to visit charities to whom MTCCI gave a relatively large grant in the last 5 years, but which haven’t re-applied for funding.
+We also use Charity Visits Scheme volunteers to visit charities to whom MTF gave a relatively large grant in the last 5 years, but which haven’t re-applied for funding.
 This profile raises the question whether the project they asked us to fund has flourished or withered, and why.
 We send volunteers to investigate for us and report back, as usual armed with a detailed brief.

 This helps us identify charities which perform well over the longer term.

 When there is a fresh round of visits to be conducted, we will contact everyone in the Charity Visits Scheme to ask about their availability, offering dates in which the charity is free to host the visit.
 (If you have already done a visit that year, you shouldn’t feel under any pressure to volunteer again in the same year although of course you would be very welcome if you would like to.)